 - 1. What are your students' strengths and weaknesses in vocabulary? - 2.
 How important do you think vocabulary is in the whole process of language learning? - 3.
-What skills and strategies do you offer your students for vocabulary learning? - 4.
+What aspects of vocabulary interest you? - 4.
+What skills and strategies do you offer your students for vocabulary learning? - 5.
 What activities do you typically include in courses to develop vocabulary knowledge (form, meaning, use)?